pswaux/c-programming-modern-approach/README.md

 My system is 64-bit Kali Linux running GCC 13.3.0.
 I used Vim as an editor and CLI to compile programs.

-I didn't graduate from any computer or related field.
-I'm not even a professional programmer.\
+I created this repository just for self-study and fun.
+I didn't graduate from any computer or related fields. \
-Beware that if you want to use my codes. :)
+I'm not even a professional programmer.

 ## Some compiler commands
 ```bash